pearcej/complex/ThinkComplexity/_sources/Cellular Automatons/Cross-correlation.rst

 Cross-correlation
 -----------------

-The operation in the previous section — selecting elements from an array and adding them up — is an example of an operation that is so useful, in so many domains, that it has a name: cross-correlation.
-And NumPy provides a function, called correlate, that computes it.
-In this section I’ll show how we can use NumPy to write a simpler, faster version of step.
+The operation in the previous section — selecting elements from an array and adding them up — is an example of an operation that is so useful, in so many domains, that it has a name: **cross-correlation**.
+And NumPy provides a function, called ``correlate``, that computes it.
+In this section I’ll show how we can use NumPy to write a simpler, faster version of ``step``.

-The NumPy correlate function takes an array, a, and a “window", w, with length N and computes a new array, c, where element k is the following summation:
+The NumPy ``correlate`` function takes an array, a, and a “window", w, with length N and computes a new array, c, where element k is the following summation:

 Figure: